 - No Bidder registration will be allowed once the sale has begun.

 - Turn your cell phone off.
 If you must receive, or make, a call please go to the hallway.

-- An updated list of the properties will be available inside Room 119.
+- An updated list of the properties will be available for viewing.